-Today, we are faced with a plethora of social issues such as an aging society, increasing lifestyle-related diseases, and soaring medical costs.
-However, due to the enormous cost, time, and effort involved in the development of new drugs, these issues are not being adequately addressed.
-This is because the conventional drug development methods using cultured cells, mice, and patient samples make it difficult to achieve an efficient drug discovery process.
-Instead, we use Drosophila (fruit flies), which is easy, fast, and inexpensive to raise and breed, has no ethical hurdles, and has similar genes and drug responses to mammals.
-We aim to develop a platform for Drosophila-based drug screening for identifying lead compounds for various diseases such as cancer, heart disease, stroke, rheumatism, and diabetes.
+We currently face a variety of social issues, including an aging population, an increase in lifestyle-related diseases, and rising healthcare costs.
+However, the development of new drugs is hindered by the tremendous expense, time, and effort required.
+Conventional drug development methods that use cultured cells, mice, and patient samples make it challenging to achieve an efficient drug discovery process.
+As an alternative, we propose the use of Drosophila (fruit flies), which are easy, fast, and inexpensive to raise and breed, pose no ethical issues, and have similar genes and drug responses to mammals.
+Our goal is to establish a platform for Drosophila-based drug screening to identify lead compounds for various diseases, such as cancer, heart disease, stroke, rheumatism, and diabetes.

 - M. Sonoshita, A. P. Scopton, P. M. U. Ung, M. A. Murray, L. Silber, A. Y. Maldonado, A. Real, A. Schlessinger, R. L. Cagan, and A. C. Dar, "A whole-animal platform to advance a clinical kinase inhibitor into new disease space", Nature Chemical Biology 14, 291 (2018)

 - P. M. U. Ung, M. Sonoshita, A. P. Scopton, A. C. Dar, R. L. Cagan, and A. Schlessinger, "Integrated computational and Drosophila cancer model platform captures previously unappreciated chemicals perturbing a kinase network", PLOS Computational Biology 15, e1006878 (2019)

 Drosophila-Based Drug Discovery

 - Funding: JST START, AMED Drug Discovery & Development